Table of contents

 One of the most intriguing subjects for marketers is how consumers perceive prices.
 When they see a price tag, can they rationally evaluate the costs, industry norms, competitor prices, etc. before making a purchasing decision?
 And what are the ways to influence their price perception, as well as their final decision?

-Let’s look into how consumers perceive price, which factors affect that evaluation, and ultimately, what marketers can learn from consumer behavioral research.
+Let’s look into how consumers perceive price, which factors affect that evaluation, and finally, what marketers can learn from consumer behavioral research.

 A two-faceted notion